swan-io/use-form/README.md

 ## 👉 More examples

-A full set of examples in available in the [`/example` directory](https://github.com/swan-io/react-ux-form/tree/main/example) project.
+A full set of examples is available on [CodeSandbox](https://0jszi.csb.app/) or in the [`/example` directory](https://github.com/swan-io/react-ux-form/tree/main/example) project.
 Just clone the repository, install its dependencies and start it!

 ## Acknowledgements